 Requirements for the free-standing M.A. degree in Classical Studies and the M.A. degree taken en route to the Ph.D. are identical, except that Ph.D. students do not complete their M.A. thesis in a dedicated independent study.
 Thus, for the first phase of study in the Ph.D. program, students should consult the requirements for the M.A. to organize their studies.
 The explanations provided there for E credit and R credit as well as the grading policies apply to all graduate students in the program.
 Please note, however, that Ph.D. students may not register part-time.

 The M.A. thesis must be approved before a student is permitted to continue on to the M.Phil. degree.
-Please note that M.A. theses frequently require multiple drafts before they are accepted.
-Ph.D. students should submit a thesis well in advance of the deadline.

 Dissertation Progress Report